 A fall out shelter is built a lot like a root cellar, with a few major differences.
-First of all it needs to have a heavy steel door and reinforced roof.
-Second it needs to be sealed air tight with the exception of a single hepa filtered air vent.
-And third it needs to be outfitted to live in for a minimum of the fourteen days that it takes for the worst of the radiation to brake down.
+First of all, it needs to have a heavy steel door and reinforced roof.
+Second, it needs to be sealed airtight with the exception of a single hepa filtered air vent.
+And third, it needs to be outfitted to live in for a minimum of the fourteen days that it takes for the worst of the radiation to break down.

 Blocks can be used for makeshift shelving, two blocks and a board is all it takes.
 They are not pretty but they are strong.
 Don’t go to high though because they can become unstable if you stack too many shelves on each other.
 This is a favorite one of broke college students.